Geonhee-LEE/control-robotics-machine-learning/README.md

-# Model Predictive Control
+# Control repository for arranging my opinion and data

-Model predictive control(MPC)